Rights of way

 It is an offence to allow any bull over 10 months old to be on its own and at large in a field crossed by a public right of way.
 It is also an offence to keep a bull of a recognised dairy breed (even if accompanied by cows/heifers) on land crossed by a public right of way.
 Bulls that are less than 10 months old or of a recognised beef breed and at large with cows/heifers are exceptions to this rule.

-How is rights of way maintenance work organised?
+How the rights of way maintenance work is organised

 The rights of way section plans and implements regular maintenance schedules.
 These include annual growth clearance programmes and a parish by parish maintenance programme.

 In addition, defects reported by the public are prioritised and addressed in this order:

 - the issue represents an immediate danger to the user

 - an obstruction that prevents or inhibits use of the path

 - not so severe that it would warrant attention prior to the parish being visited on the parish maintenance programme

 Maintenance work is carried out by Rights of Way officers, landowners/occupiers, or in partnership with external contractors, parish and town councils, the Probation Service and volunteer groups.

 Most landowners carry out their responsibilities without contact or action from the council.
 However, where landowners fail to comply with their statutory duties, the council is required to resolve the matter.
 This is normally achieved through co-operation, although if necessary, the council will serve legal notice, take direct action to clear an obstruction at the landowner's expense, or seek prosecution.